So you’ve decided to take the leap and set up as self-employed? Congratulations – you’re at the beginning of an exciting journey.

-However, before you really get started, there are a few things that you need to make sure you have covered.
-The first of these is setting up as self-employed with HMRC and, most likely, registering as a sole trader.
+Before you really get stuck in, there are a few things you should have covered.
+The first is setting up as self-employed with HMRC and, most likely, registering as a sole trader.

 - Going self-employed in the UK: a guide to getting started